API Requests

 }

-Examples using cURL
+### Examples using [cURL](http://curl.haxx.se/) <a href="#curl-examples" id="curl-examples"></a>

 This example uses [cURL](http://curl.haxx.se/) from a Linux terminal using [jq](https://stedolan.github.io/jq/) for json parsing.

-The examples use network_1 as the context.
+The examples use `network_1` as the `context`.

 While not suited for programmatic integration, this approach is simple and useful for testing and debugging.

-Authentication This snippet authenticates and stores the access token as a shell variable so it can be used in subsequent API calls.
+This snippet authenticates and stores the access token as a shell variable so it can be used in subsequent API calls.

 export ACCESS_TOKEN=$(curl -v -d grant_type=password -d scope=ng_api -d username=broker1@bitshift.technology -d password=broker1 "https://api.adnuntius.com/api/authenticate" | jq -r .access_token)